-Framework for Practice

-Disability Awareness
+ramework for Practice of Disability Awareness of Training

-Training

 As always we have the necessary sessions including HSE safeguarding and framework for practice, but the on farm 'Peer Learning' days prove the most popular - where farmers have a session on an existing farm.
 Our awareness workshops also prove to be very popular and enjoyable, pushing peoples boundaries!